datachefs/datachefs/pages/strategies/community.md

 ## The Problem

 Right now, we don't have a good model for getting folks up to speed at scale:
-- Very short, one-off training on how to use the basics of one tool can be helpful, but they don't provide either the support or a clear pathway forward
+- Very short, one-off trainings on how to use the basics of one dataa tool can be helpful, but they don't provide either the support or a clear pathway forward for continuing to build a Data Chef's competence and skill
 - Data camps just don't scale: most people don't have the time to focus solely on data for many weeks, and most camps can only train a relatively small number of people.
 And data camps set the bar high for entry; many people don't have enough experience to know whether they enjoy working with data enough that it makes sense to invest a significant amount of time in a data camp

 And in the nonprofit world, we also face other daunting problems: